-An active well represents a mining object for exploitation of underground fluids such as oil, gas, and formation water.
-Those fluids are transferred from the reservoir layers to the surface through the production equipment, which consists of several parts (production pipes, packer, safety valves, sand control, etc.).
+An active well represents a mining object for exploitation of underground fluids such as oil, gas, and brine.
+The fluids are transferred from the reservoir layers to the surface through the production equipment, which consists of several parts (downhole pump, production pipes, packer, safety valves, sand control, etc.).
 Figure 13 shows a typical active well with downhole production equipment.